JamesWoolfenden/learn-terraform/docs/syntax.md

 When not

-- Installing anything on a new instance
+- Installing anything on a new instance.
-  Terraform is for making infrastructure and for managing "Cattle".
-If you find your self wanting to install a lot of components you should be making new components via tools like Packer.
+  Terraform is for making infrastructure, and for managing "Cattle".
+If you find your self wanting to install a lot of components, you should be making new component via tools like Packer.

 ### Remote-Exec